tip: Software Update

 Frequencies used by the LoRaWAN module differ by region and country.
-We stock two different versions:
+We stock three different versions:

 This module has one VE.Direct port and is compatible with: